 Renting a Forklift Average Cost

 Forklift rental prices vary depending on a lot of factors; but, on the average, it would cost you about $225 to $7,325.
-The vast difference in prices varies depending on the number of days you rent the forklift.
+Main factor that affects is the number of days for which you are renting the machine.

 For example, DiscountLift Nationwide Rentals would charge you $225 for a forklift rental for one day.
-If you rent the forklift for five days, it would cost you $700 or $1,600 for four weeks.
-This price is only specific for a forklift with a 5000lb-capacity.
+If you rent the forklift for five days, it would only cost you $700.
+This price is specific for a forklift with a 5000lb-capacity.
 But, if you prefer a forklift that can move up to 15,000lbs, it could cost you $725 for one day or $7,325 for a month.

 If you don’t want to rent the forklift for a day, some companies can rent it to you for a few hours.
 For Tates Rents, a company with most of its locations in Boise, Idaho, the cost to rent a forklift for a minimum of two hours is $124.

 If you will have it for four hours, it would cost you $211.
 This, again, is for a forklift with a 5,500lb-capacity.
-If you need a forklift that has a capacity of up to 8,000lbs, a 2-hour rental costs $163.
+If you need a forklift that has a capacity of up to 8,000lbs, a 2-hour rental fees would be $163.

-Rentals of forklifts would always include maintenance.
-Be careful, though, when the equipment is already in your hands because damages to the forklift during or after use are added to your total forklift rental cost.
+When the equipment is already in your hands, damages to the forklift during or after use will be charged to you.

 Other Costs to Consider